 3 MATERIALS

 3.1 The components of the pedal assembly may be made from any suitable material subject to its conformity with tests specified in this standard.
-The commonly used materials for spindle or axle are Steel, Cr-Mo Steel.
+The commonly used materials for spindle or axle are steel, Cr-Mo Steel.
 Stainless steel and titanium alloy are the commonly used materials for body.
 For platform the commonly used materials are stainless steel, aluminium alloy, forged alloy, composites or synthetic plastic, and rubber.

 3.2 Components of the pedal assembly which are subjected to friction such as ball races and spindle shall have a minimum hardness of 600 HV (with 5 kgf load) on the wearing surfaces.

 3.3 Balls, if made of steel, shall conform to grade105Cr5 of IS 1570 (Part 4) or Grade 103Cr4 of IS 4398.
-The finished balls shall conform to grade 200 of IS 2898 part 1.
+The finished balls shall conform to grade 200 of IS 2898 (Part 1).
 These shall be heat treated to achieve hardness between 708 HV to 890 HV (with 5 kgf load).
 These shall be spherical and uniform in size.

 The manufacturers may use any other suitable material for balls subject to their conformity with tests specified in this standard.

 3.4 If ceramic balls are used, they shall conform to the grade Si3N4 (Silicon Nitride) or its equivalent.
-The finished balls shall conform to grade 5 of IS 2898 part 2.
+The finished balls shall conform to grade 5 of IS 2898 (Part 2).
 These shall be heat treated (hot isostatic pressed) to achieve hardness between 78 HRC to 83 HRC (with 150 kgf load).
 These shall be spherical and uniform in size.

 4 SHAPES AND DIMENSIONS